Shares in Brazil's Banco Inter surge as it lures SoftBank

 Banco Inter is SoftBank’s first investment in a Latin American bank, although it has bought into at least one other fintech in the region, Brazilian lending platform Creditas.

-The bank, which is controlled by the Menin family, previously best known as key investors in homebuilder MRV Engenharia e Participacoes SA, has not disclosed its new shareholders after the offering.
+The bank, which is controlled by the Menin family, previously best known as key investors in homebuilder MRV Engenharia e Participacoes SA (MRVE3.SA), has not disclosed its new shareholders after the offering.

 Banco Inter welcomed the Softbank stake purchase as an opportunity to build on the Japanese investor’s fintech expertise, the source with knowledge of the matter said.